Cedar Park High School: UIL Academics

-The school competes in UIL Academics district 25 in speech & debate, social studies, literature, journalism, and STEM competitions.
+The school competes in UIL Academics District 25 in speech & debate, social studies, literature, journalism, and STEM competitions.
 Cedar Park was the district champion team in 2022, and third at the regional meet and fourth at the state meet.
 The school also won the journalism team state championship in 2022.
+During the 2023 season, Cedar Park was the district champion team, as well as the regional champion team.
+As for State, Cedar Park was the third place team, though Cedar Park Social Studies team was second in the State Social Studies competition.